prajwalchavan007/P1-Image-Classification-by-Learning-AICTE-Internship/README.md

 2. Matplotlib/Seaborn:
 These libraries are used for plotting and visualizing the results of model performance, including accuracy curves, loss curves, and confusion matrices.

-·  Integrated Development Environment (IDE):
+·  Integrated Dvelopment Environment (IDE):

 ·  Jupyter Notebook: An interactive development environment ideal for prototyping, experimenting, and visualizing results during the development of machine learning models.
 PyCharm/VSCode: Full-featured IDEs for Python development, providing a more robust environment for coding, debugging, and project management.